HannaTkachenko2204/shape-metrics/README.md

   - `Circle`
   - `Triangle`
 - Calculates perimeter and area for each shape
-- Reads input line by line from a file
+- Handles input from a file or standard input
 - Prints results to standard output
 - Gracefully handles malformed input
 - Includes simple test suite